 Some of the most popular crypto payment gateways include:

 - Coinbase Commerce: Connects with Coinbase wallet and works with popular ecommerce platforms such as Shopify and WooCommerce

-- BitPay: Accepts 13 crypto currencies on your website, through invoices or email, and in-person through the BitPay Checkout app
+- BitPay: Accepts 13 cryptocurrencies on your website, through invoices or email, and in-person through the BitPay Checkout app

-Step 3: Integrate Crypto Payments Into Your Online Checkout
+Step 3: Integrate Crypto Payments into Your Online Checkout

-Now that you have your crypto wallet on your website and enable it as a payment option in the checkout process.
-There are two main approaches to doing this:
+You can integrate your crypto wallet on your website and enable it as a payment option in the checkout process.
+There are two main approaches to doing this.